ckearney07/LatexIntroWorkshop/README.md

 "source code", which you can then easily use to generate PDFs or even web pages.

-Latex is also widely used across academia, so this is a particularly good tool to know for those who are considering graduate school.
-However, it is also gaining popularity elsewhere - for example, it's possible to use Latex to produce resumes, reports, or presentations.
+Latex is also widely used across academia, however, it is also gaining popularity elsewhere - for example, it's possible to use Latex to produce [resumes](https://www.overleaf.com/gallery/tagged/cv#.WsJbnujwaUk), [reports](https://www.overleaf.com/gallery/tagged/report#.WsJb2ujwaUk), or [presentations](https://www.overleaf.com/gallery/tagged/presentation#.WsJbvujwaUk).

 This workshop will cover how to set up a Latex environment, how to produce most of the mathematical symbols seen in undergraduate